rdeguzman/rdeguzman.github.io/about.md

 Though I loved my career and relationship with my Cybersoft boss, on 2009, my wife and I decided to migrate to Australia.
 My sister and mother was in Australia and my wife's brother was in Sydney.
 I moved to Melbourne as there were more GIS/programming jobs there.
 I worked as a .NET software developer for PelicanCorp and started exploring mobile development as Apple just released the iphones.
 I developed a dial before you dig mobile application in iOS for PelicanCorp and it won a few awards like the Navteq Challenge.

 While in AU, I missed the Philippines.
-I started a hobby mobile travel project with one of my colleagues from my very first job!
-MyTravelPhilippines was born.
+I started a hobby mobile travel project with one of my colleagues from my very first job.  www.mytravelphilippines.com was born.
+It got as high as Top 1 on the Travel category for PH app store during its early years.
+On 2011, my daughter was born, I worked part time on PelicanCorp and eventually left and decided I wanted to go mobile and continue a spatial dev focus.

+Mid-2011, I joined Datalink, a small vehicle tracking business, which is close to home and worked as a senior developer.
+My main role as a web developer was to give life to an old php web mapping system.
+I did it in Ruby On Rails using Google Maps backed by a schema based postgres.
+I did more javascript as I embraced Google Maps.
+I also learned a bit of C++ which accepts all events from the gps devices.
+From Redhat, Debian and Ubuntu, I am using FreeBSD.

+On 2014, I purchased a house as my growing family has liked Australia.
+I were more hats in Datalink and helped them in other areas, project planning, strategy and some client facing and customer support from time to time.
+I focused more on mobile particularly Android to provide Datalink a job dispatch solution hooked up into different enterprise backends.
+It's awesome, its being deployed and working productively for field technicians as big as Linde.
+I also added itrackmygps.com as a personal project providing real time location based monitoring using an android device.

+By the time you have read this far, I think you want to know more about me.
+You can contact me on my details in my [resume](/resume/).

-To be continued...
+Always to be continued...

 Rupert